 Our RE Scheme of Work is based on the 2018-2023 Lincolnshire locally agreed syllabus (copies of which are retained on shared drive (Staff Only Data- Cloud) and a hardcopy can be found in the RE Subject Leader folder).
 RE will be based around termly themes.
-In EYFS, it is taught as part of the unit Understanding of the World in People, Culture and Communities.
 At KS1, the principal religions studied will be Christianity and Islam; at KS2, the principal religions studied will be Christianity, Hinduism and Islam.
 It is not expected that pupils will study all six major world religions in depth during their time at The Isaac Newton Primary School, although they will have learning opportunities that allow them to encounter all these faiths.
 It is expected that pupils will also encounter non-religious worldviews, such as Humanism, as part of their RE curriculum.

 We carry out curriculum planning for RE in three phases (long-term, medium-term and short-term).
 The long-term plan maps the RE topics studied throughout the school; the medium-term plan gives details of each unit of study delivered to each Key Stage.
 Our planning is based on a one-year programme.
 The class teacher writes the plans for each lesson and these are recorded using the schools 'Sequence of Learning' template.
-The school has purchased schemes of work from an RE advisor to support teachers with their short term planning.
-These are discussed on an informal basis with the RE Subject Leader and form part of the annual monitoring process for RE teaching and learning.
+The school has a published scheme of work created by an RE advisor which is used to support teachers with their short term planning.
+This enables us to ensure progression and continuity across all year groups.
+Planning is discussed on an informal basis with the RE Subject Leader and form part of the annual monitoring process for RE teaching and learning.